Last updated: Oct-31-2023

 @cloudinary/url-gen package using the NPM package manager:

-If you changed the cloud name in the previous step, you need to use an image in your Cloudinary product environment for the next steps.
-All new accounts come with sample images, so you can use one of those, or, if you want to use the same image as us, save this image locally, then for the purposes of this quick start, the simplest way to upload it is as follows:
+If you changed the cloud name in the previous step to your own, you need to use an image that's stored in your Cloudinary product environment for the next steps.
+All new accounts come with sample images, so you can use one of those, or, if you want to use the same image as us, save this image locally, then upload it to Cloudinary.

 - Log into your Cloudinary Console.

-- Select Media Library from the left panel.
+- Select Media Explorer from the left panel.

 - Click Upload to open the Upload Widget, then click Advanced and type "docs/models" into the Public ID field.

 - Click Browse to find the image to upload.
-Once uploaded, you can click Recently Uploaded at the top of the Media Library to see your uploaded image.
+Once uploaded, you can see the image in the listed assets (set Creation date to Today in the Search to find it quickly).

 In the next step, you'll need the public ID of whichever image you use (in our case, we set the public ID on upload to

 docs/models).
-If using one of the sample images, you can double-click the image in your Media Library and copy the public ID (between the version number and the extension):
+If using one of the sample images, you can copy the public ID from the Public ID column in the Media Explorer, when in list view:

 Copy and paste this import statement below the existing one: